Web Scraping with Selenium and Python Tutorial + Example Project

 While selenium offer parsing capabilities of its own, they are sub-par to what's available in python's ecosystem.
 It's much more efficient to pick up the HTML source of the rendered page and use parsel or beautifulsoup packages to parse this content in a more efficient and pythonic fashion.
 In this example, we've used parsel to extract content using XPATH and CSS selectors.

-In this section, we covered the first basic Selenium-based web scraper.
+In this section, we covered the first basic Selenium web scraper.
 We've launched an optimized instance of a browser, told it to go to our web page, wait for content to load and return us a rendered document!

-These basic functions will get you pretty far in web-scraping already, however some edge cases might require more advanced automation functionality such as element button clicking, the input of text and custom javascript execution - let's take a look at these.
+These basic functions will get you pretty far in web scraping already.
+However, some edge cases might require more advanced automation functionality such as element button clicking, the input of text and custom javascript execution - let's take a look at these.

 Selenium is a pretty powerful automation library that is capable of much more than what we've discovered through our twitch.tv example.